Farmers Market FAQ

 If produced at a licensed location, packaged coleslaw base must be labeled in full accordance with current state and federal requirements and held under refrigeration.

 If the farmer owns a licensed processing facility, a separate license is not required to sell the product at a farmers market.
 If the vendor is not the grower of the raw produce used to make the coleslaw base, a food establishment license is required for sales at a farmers market.

-There have been recent changes in requirements for apple cider operators.
 A cider maker who sells the product only directly to consumers is considered a retailer.
-Retailers may produce and sell unpasteurized cider, but the container must be prominently labeled with the FDA-approved warning statement:
+Licensed retailers may produce and sell unpasteurized cider, but the container must be prominently labeled with the FDA-approved warning statement: